 For a root user, there's nothing more frustrating than being denied access to an app simply because they've rooted their own phone or tablet.
 Of course, since it's rooted, there's probably a root app for that.
 RootCloak has been a reliable way to get around these content and functionality blocks, and now developer DevAdvance has posted a new version that should work with even more applications.

 RootCloak Plus uses Cydia Substrate instead of the Xposed Framework that the original tool was based on.
+According to the developer, Cydia has access to deeper integration within Android via native calls, letting it successfully bypass root detection on even more apps.
 Read More

 Last week the NFL released a shiny new version of its official Android app.
 There were some nice additions, like a much-improved interface and some team tracking features.
 Oh, and it unceremoniously kicked rooted users to the bench, not even allowing them to check scores.
 Considering that at least some of them had paid Verizon or a cable provider for access to live streaming video, they were justifiably upset.

 It looks like the update to version 8.1.1 has quietly removed the root check, allowing power users to access the app without issue.
+There's no mention of rooted or modified device support in the sparse change log, but we've confirmed that rooted phones on multiple carriers are now running the app without incident.
 Read More

 Wood block apps are a f*!#ing joke.
 Most of them don't even have mallet options or choices for wood weight or grain type.
 Fakeblock, which is now free on the Play Store...well, actually, it also doesn't have any of those options.
 But!
 It is still the most phenomenal block-of-wood-simulator that you will ever have the privilege of installing on your device.